-Decoding the Header Bidding Technology for Mobile Apps
+Decoding the Header-Bidding Technology for Mobile Apps

-We said desktop, what about mobile app header bidding?
-Since the header element exists only in a browser and there’s no browser in the mobile app, the implementation of header bidding for mobile apps was unavailable for a long time.
+We said desktop, what about mobile app header-bidding?
+Since header element exists only in a browser and there’s no browser in the mobile app, the implementation of the header-bidding for mobile apps was unavailable for a long time.

 At the same time, we have significant technological differences between mobile and desktop advertising ecosystems.
-There is a crucial distinction between waterfall, header bidding desktop, and mobile app bidding, which mobile app owners should understand.
+There is a crucial distinction between waterfall, header-bidding desktop, and mobile app bidding, which mobile app owners should understand.

-Header Bidding Technology vs. Waterfall
+Header-Bidding Technology vs. Waterfall

 During the waterfall, the publisher sets a CPM floor and keeps sending sequential requests for every advertiser in turns, until the impression is bought.
 Advertisers are lined up in the hierarchy, where bidders who reserved impressions are in the top priority.
 The inventory slot will be definitely sold, but not at the highest price as advertisers are not bidding simultaneously which restricts the competition.

 Some of the potential buyers will never be considered.
 Here is a vivid illustration of the case:

 In this example, an impression was sold to the second buyer with a bid of $3.25.
 However, the highest bidder was the third one who was ready to pay $3.30 but didn’t reach his turn in the queue.
 The publisher loses $0.05 of potential earnings that could have been gained if the third bidder wasn’t standing third in the priority line.